Kalachuris of Ratnapura: Origin

+Political history

 Several inscriptions and coins of the Ratnapura branch have been found, but these do not provide enough information to reconstruct the political history of the region with complete certainty.

-According to the 1114 CE Ratanpur inscription of Jajjaladeva I, the Tripuri Kalachuri king Kokalla had 18 sons, the eldest of whom succeeded him on the throne of Tripuri.
-The younger ones became rulers of mandalas (feudatory governors).
-The Ratnapuri Kalachuris descended from one of these younger sons.
-The new branch was established by Kalingaraja around 1000 CE.

-Kalingaraja conquered Dakshina Kosala region, and made Tummana his capital.
-His grandson Ratnaraja established Ratnapura (modern Ratanpur).
-The inscriptions of Kalingaraja's great-grandson Prithvideva I indicate that the Ratnapuri Kalachuris continued to rule as feudatories of the Tripuri Kalachuris.
+Kalinga-raja conquered the Dakshina Kosala region from the Somavamshi dynasty, and established the Ratnapura kingdom around 1000 CE.
+He made Tummana (near modern-day Bilaspur) his capital.
+He was succeeded by Kamala-raja; his grandson Ratna-deva I established Ratnapura (modern Ratanpur).
+The inscriptions of the next ruler Prithvideva I indicate that the Ratnapura branch continued to rule as feudatories of the Kalachuris of Tripuri.

-In 1114 CE, Jajalladeva I invaded the Chindaka Naga territory to the south, annexing Kosala which was under Telugu Choda governorship.
-Jajalla-Deva I defeated Somesvara and took him prisoner, only releasing him at the intervention of his mother.
+Prithvi-deva I was succeeded by his son Jajalla-deva I, who was the first powerful king of the dynasty.
+The Kalachuris of Ratnapura became de facto independent in his reign.
+In 1114 CE, Jajalla-deva I invaded the Chindaka Naga territory to the south, annexing southern parts of Kosala which were under Telugu Choda governorship.
+Jajalla-deva I defeated the Chindaka Naga king Somesvara and took him prisoner, only releasing him at the intervention of his mother.

-Prithvideva's son Ratnadeva II repulsed an invasion by Anantavarman Chodaganga, the king of the Eastern Ganga dynasty.
+The next ruler, Ratnadeva II, officially declared independence from the Kalachuris of Tripuri and repulsed an invasion by Anantavarman Chodaganga, the king of the Eastern Ganga dynasty.
+His successor was Prithvi-deva, whose 15 inscriptions are an important source of the political and cultural history of the kingdom.